humzasadiq/mad_fcm/README.md

 - **UNREGISTERED Error**: If you receive an "UNREGISTERED" error, it means the FCM token is no longer valid.
 Run the app again to get a new token.
 - **Authentication Errors**: If you receive a 401 error, your access token has likely expired.
 Generate a new one.
-- **Missing Icons**: Ensure all notification icons are properly placed in the resource directories.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.